-There are 4 options for operating your MTH Proto-Sound® 3.0-equipped engine;
+There are 4 options for operating your MTH Proto-Sound® 3.0-equipped engine:

-- -Conventional AC
+- Conventional AC

-- -Conventional DC
+- Conventional DC

-- -DCS [MTH Digital Command System]
+- DCS MTH Digital Command System

-- -DCC
+- DCC MTH Digital Command Control

 When the locomotive is placed on the track and power is applied to the track the locomotive will detect the type of control system being used and respond accordingly.
-Below is an overview of the 4 different systems.

-NOTE: You'll need to have the DCC/DCS switch set correctly if your using one of those two modes.
+NOTE: You'll need to have the DCC/DCS switch set correctly if you're using one of those two modes.